eag1ex/payload-resolution-manager/readme.md

 * License: `CC BY`

 #### Description
-- Easy to use Micro Service for async data handling with Node.js
+* Easy to use Micro Service for async data handling with Node.js
+* Good for:
+    - Sorting DATA at different states
+    - Referencing and assesing jobs status
+    - Validating results
-- Perhaps you manage many data sources and want to make sure they are in-sync and correct order
+* Perhaps you manage many data sources and want to make sure they are in-sync and correct order
-- Individual jobs can be worked on independently (out-of-order), and will be tracked by resolution index (`_ri`), and job id (`_uid`)
+* Individual jobs can be worked on independently (out-of-order), and will be tracked by resolution index (`_ri`), and job id (`_uid`)
-- You can setup timely job batches for any number of jobs to be called when done.
+* You can setup timely job batches for any number of jobs to be called when done.
- * `For example` You issued 20 job requests, each 5 data sets [x5].
+    - `For example` You issued 20 job requests, each 5 data sets [x5].
 Since all requests are issued at different times, each will be out-of-order, `PRM` will track then with resolution index, and collect data by `_uid` in the end.

 ##### Stack